Ironclad Journal icon IRONCLAD JOURNAL

 infographic showing the stages of the contract management lifecycle

 Every business runs on contracts.
-Contracts dictate terms of employment, business relationships, and countless other critical business details.
-Simply put, contracts are the atomic unit of commerce, the building blocks of every economic activity and business process.
+They dictate terms of employment, business relationships, and countless other critical business details.
+Contracts touch every dollar going in and out of an organization, every partnership, every hire, and every idea.

 Follow a contract through a company, and you’ll know everything you need to about that company’s approach to technology, process optimization, and risk management.